iteratiii/spring-2023-python/README.md

 ### Concept
 Reviewing Python methods for playing with strings reminded me of cut-ups, blackout poems, and other poem projects like Jen Bervin's Nets, which strategically removes words from Shakespeare's Sonnets to create new poems.

-I decided to modify the well-known poem [One Art](https://www.poetryfoundation.org/poems/47536/one-art) by Elizabeth Bishop, which is about gradual loss, from mundane to monumental.
+I decided to modify the well-known villanelle [One Art](https://www.poetryfoundation.org/poems/47536/one-art) by Elizabeth Bishop, which is about gradual loss, from mundane to monumental.

 ### Process